-Now that spring is here, Thomas has suddenly become violently afraid of bees.
+Now that spring is here, he has suddenly become violently afraid of bees.
 I'm not sure where the fear comes from; he's never been stung and his father and I have never shown any fear toward them.
-Thomas has always loved the outdoors, but the new fear of bees has him in a panic and no longer enjoying time outside.
+He has always loved the outdoors.
+But the new fear of bees has him in a panic and no longer enjoying time outside.

 Do you have any ideas of how we can help me make him comfortable and less fearful?
 I'm totally at a loss at how to deal with it.
 Thank you!

 So frustrating, when you want him to enjoy being outdoors in the spring, and he's afraid of bees!